All about treatments for depression

 Depression can seriously interfere with your life.
 We know it isn’t the case that people can just ‘snap out of it’, and that it can take some time to recover from depression, with many ups and downs along the way.
-Figuring out the best treatment approach can be difficult, so it’s important to seek advice from your GP.
+Figuring out the best treatment for depression can be difficult, so it’s important to seek advice from your GP.
 Together, self-help strategies and professional support will help in managing depression and make things much easier.

 Some people may be more likely to experience depression because of biological factors (such as your genes or the chemicals in your brain) and environmental factors (such as stressful life experiences).
 Depression also exists in many different forms, ranging on a spectrum from mild to severe.

 This means that a treatment plan for depression is going to look different for every person and will include different components.
 For example, mild depression might involve a lot of self-help (things like physical exercise), while severe depression might involve more focused psychological treatment and medication.
 (See below for more information on this.)

 It can sometimes take a bit of time, but if you are experiencing depression and seek the help of your doctor, you’ll be able to work out a treatment plan that works for you.

 Psychological treatments for depression

 Psychological treatments can work alongside medication or on their own.
 They’re usually provided by an expert such as a psychologist, psychiatrist or other mental health professional, and they involve changing negative patterns of thinking, or working to improve relationships.

 Types of psychological treatments that might be used include: